Alternative Questions (Interrogative sentence)

 This question provides two alternatives (beach or mountains) for the respondent to express their preference regarding vacation destinations.

-Is your favorite color blue or green?
+Is your favourite colour blue or green?

 Should we have pizza or pasta for dinner?